oae/gnome-shell-minimize-to-tray/README.md

 ## Notes

-* Currently only **Non-CSD** (Client Side Decoration) windows and applications that can be tracked by Gnome Shell is supported
+* Currently only **Non-CSD** (Non Client Side Decorated) windows and applications that are tracked by Gnome Shell is supported